Eternity (novel): Plot summary

 Ser Olmy is concerned by the prospects of the Way being re-opened with the attendant consequences, and by the revelation to him by an old friend that one of the deepest secrets of the Hexamon was a captured Jart whose body died in the process but whose mind was uploaded.
 Its mentality was alien and powerful enough that it took over or killed many of the researchers who attempted to connect to and study it, so it was hidden away deep in the Stone.
 As he studies the Jart, Olmy comes to believe that the Jart allowed itself to be captured and is a Trojan Horse.
 The Jart reveals tidbits about the Jart civilization: in essence, they are a hierarchical meta-civilization that ruthlessly modifies itself, attempting to absorb all useful intelligences and ways of thinking that it encounters, in the service of the Jarts' ultimate goal - to transmit all the data they can possibly gather to "descendant command".
 Olmy investigates further and discovers that descendant command is the Jart name for what they know as the "Final Mind" - a Teilhardian (or Tiplerian) conception of an ultimate intelligence which will be created at the end of the universe when all intelligences merge themselves into a single transcendent intellect which will effectively be a god.
 Olmy underestimates the Jart, and it begins to slowly take over his body and mind.
 Its original mission, assigned to it hundreds of years ago was to engage in sabotage and transmit its freshly acquired understanding of humanity back to present command, but the return of Pavel Mirsky changes everything.
+The Jart defers to Mirsky, describing him as 'coming from Descendant Command'.

 Pavel Mirsky had elected to go with the Geshels down the Way more than thirty years ago, after which the Way had been sealed off.
 It should have been impossible for him to return, but one day he quietly re-appears on Earth to deliver an urgent message.
 He had traveled down the Way when it was sealed off with that portion of Axis City, and he and its citizens had voyaged hundreds of years and billions of kilometers; they advanced and changed radically on the way.
 At the end of the Way was a finite but unbounded cauldron of space and energy - a small proto-universe.
 They transformed themselves into ineffable beings of energy in order to survive the transition.
 They became as gods to this place, and for a time their creating went well.
 But it began to corrode and collapse without conflict and contrast between the creators, threatening to take the would-be gods with it.
 But they were rescued by the Final Mind of this universe, which took pity on them and freed them from the Way.
 Mirsky had been reconstituted from what he had become and sent back in time to try to persuade the Hexamon to order the re-opening of the Way - and its destruction.